NGS one-liner to call variants

 4.1. setting up the environment

 These are the variable we later use in the pipeline.
-We can change R1 and R2 and sample for changing the input.
+We can change [BROKEN LINK: R1] and [BROKEN LINK: R2] and sample for changing the input.
 We can edit columns to customize the output.

-Assembly is used in the VEP command and if we want to use GRCh37 we need to install the GRCh37 cache and also need to change the reference genome.
+Assembly is used in the [BROKEN LINK: vep] command and if we want to use GRCh37 we need to install the GRCh37 cache and also need to change the reference genome.

 BASEDIR=$(dirname "$(realpath "$0")") THREADS=16 ASSEMBLY="GRCh38" REFERENCE="$HOME/reference/GRCh38/Homo_sapiens_assembly38.fasta" TARGET="$HOME/reference/GRCh38/hg38.refGene.exon.bed" AMPLICON="NO" R1="$HOME/sample/U0a_CGATGT_L001_R1_005.fastq.gz" R2="$HOME/sample/U0a_CGATGT_L001_R2_005.fastq.gz" SAMPLE="U0a" OUTPUT_DIR="results.$$" OUTPUT="$OUTPUT_DIR/$SAMPLE" columns="[%SAMPLE]\t%CHROM\t%POS\t%REF\t%ALT\t%ID\t%FILTER[\t%GT\t%VAF\t%AD\t%DP]\t%Consequence\t%IMPACT\t%SYMBOL\t%Feature\t%EXON\t%INTRON\t%HGVSc\t%HGVSp\t%cDNA_position\t%CDS_position\t%Protein_position\t%Amino_acids\t%Codons\t%Existing_variation\t%MANE_SELECT\t%MANE_PLUS_CLINICAL\t%GENE_PHENO\t%SIFT\t%PolyPhen\t%DOMAINS\t%AF\t%gnomADe_AF\t%gnomADg_AF\t%MAX_AF\t%MAX_AF_POPS\t%CLIN_SIG\t%PHENO\t%PUBMED\t%CANONICAL\n" header=$(echo "$columns" | sed "s/%//g;s/\[//g;s/\]//g") mkdir -p "$OUTPUT_DIR" cp "$0" "$OUTPUT_DIR"